 Medicare covers medically necessary treatment of a surgical or surgically treated wound.
-You pay nothing for the supplies and 20% of the Medicare-approved amount for your doctor or other health care provider services.
+You pay 20% of the Medicare-approved amount for your doctor or other health care provider services.
 You pay a set copayment for these services when you get them in a hospital outpatient setting.
 The Part B deductible applies.